Quantize a model

 Picking a bit width

-Section titled “Picking a bit width”Supported widths: 2, 3, 4, 5, 6, 8.
-Fewer bits means less memory and more quality loss:
+Section titled “Picking a bit width”Supported widths are 2, 3, 4, 5, 6, and 8.
+Lower bit widths reduce weight memory and generally increase quantization error:

 Picking a specific format